sp1icer/sp1icer.github.io/_posts/2021-11-12-stream-tech-deck.md

 ## >> OUTRO

 Cool, now you've got your computer automatin' and hatin', now get to hacking.
+You've got a super shiny new way to deploy VMs, after all - nothing can stop you now!
+Get creative and lemme know what creative use cases you come up with!
+And as always - keep on keeping on and happy hacking!

+\- sp1icer

 ## >> REFERENCES